replicatedhq/kots.io/content/reference/template-functions/config-context.md

 func HasLocalRegistry() bool
 ```

 Returns true if the environment is configured to rewrite images to a local registry.
-This will be true for airgap installs, and optionally true for online installs.
+This will be true for airgapped installs, and optionally true for online installs.